andrey-kuprianov/systems-made-simple/_posts/2024-07-07-solarkraft-monitor-verification.md

 ## Blockchain Runtime Monitors in Formal Attire 👔

+In this section we define, using mathematical notation, what blockchain monitors are, and how to verify whether a blockchain transaction satisfies the conditions expressed by a monitor.

-Formally, a blockchain is a sequence of _ledgers_, where each ledger is a snapshot of the blockchain _state_.
+Formally, a blockchain is a sequence of _ledgers_, where each ledger is a snapshot of the blockchain _environment_ and the blockchain _state_.
 States are partitioned: first into separate spaces per contract, and then into separate regions per contract variable.
 Blockchain states are mutated by _transactions_, where each transaction is an invocation of a certain contract _method_ with the corresponding method parameters supplied.
 The invoked method modifies the states according to its logic.

-For our purposes we consider only the state as it's relevant for a single contract and its variables.
-Thus we will use the following notations:
+A successful transaction bring the blockchain from one environment/state to the next; a rejected/reverted transaction leaves the blockchain environment/state unchanged.
+We assume that unsuccessful transactions can be still observed.

+We employ the following notation:

 - $$D$$ is the set of all possible data values: strings, numbers, structs, etc. Mathematically we don't distinguish between different data types (though practically we of course do).
 - $$V$$ is the set of typed contract variables.
 At this stage we don't distinguish between states of different contracts: logical assertions may refer to the state of any contract (e.g. to token balances in other contracts).